Places at Greenmead are considered for children who have either:

 After six weeks of settling in, a review meeting is held at the school and initial targets are set.

-You can download the Admissions Policy document from the Downloads section below.
+You can download the Admissions Policy document from the Downloads section below, alternatively you can request a paper copy by contacting the school.

 The Friends of Greenmead (FOG) is the registered charity of Greenmead School.
 It depends on the support of parents, friends and staff for its success.
 Through FOG’s fundraising activities, Greenmead pupils have access to a range of facilities which would not otherwise be available.
 This includes funding Music Therapy.
 New parents are encouraged to join.
 If you would like to make a donation to the school please contact the school office or go to www.justgiving.com